 - Science writer

-Undertaking a placement or gaining relevant work experience will greatly enhance your employability.
-It shows potential employers that you are enthusiastic and that you can apply the skills you have learned during your course to the workplace.
+It's important to get relevant work experience to show potential employers that you're enthusiastic and that you can apply the skills you've learned during your course to the workplace.

 Most retail chains offer summer placement programmes in community pharmacy lasting between six and eight weeks.
 Some employers will recruit their pre-registration trainees from these programmes.

-It is also possible to gain experience in a hospital pharmacy, although this may be unpaid work shadowing and last from a few days to a few weeks.
+You can also get experience in a hospital pharmacy, although this may be unpaid work shadowing and last from a few days to a few weeks.

 Search for placements and find out more about work experience and internships.